 - Ease of Use: What tools will I have access to hosting my website here?

 - Reviews: What do others say about this website host?

-- Lock In: If I wanted to switch hosts, how easy will it be to transfer my site?
+- Lock-In: If I wanted to switch hosts, how easy will it be to transfer my site?

 Unless you are willing to increase your budget, you most likely will go with a shared hosting provider.
 This means your website will be hosted alongside other websites on the same server.

 I did consider going with SiteGround as well, but I decided against that option until my website traffic increases.
 Once I start to get a high volume of regular traffic, I'm considering going with SiteGround Cloud Hosting, which currently starts at $80/mo.
-This would probably make the site faster and give me more flexibility to host
+This would probably make the site faster and give me more flexibility to host other websites.

 What I Like About WPEngine

 The great thing about WPEngine is they are focused on managed WordPress hosting.
 This means you know they have optimized every layer of their data structure specifically for WP.
 This includes their caching layer, which improves website speed and ensures everything works as intended with the WordPress core.

 They also cater to all types of users, from developers to people who don't know anything about code.
 This means you don't have to try to navigate a complex control panel.
 But it also means you are somewhat limited in what you can do.

 These are the top benefits I've experienced using WP Engine: